rexposadas/rexposadas.github.io/_posts/2014-09-25-print-binary-tree.markdown

 	}

 What gives us the ability to determine when the next level of the tree has been reached?
 It's the two channels `currentLevel` and `nextLevel`.
 The `currentLevel` channel represents what to print **now**.
-The `nextLevel` channel represents node(s) which should be printed **after** we have insert a new line.
+The `nextLevel` channel represents node(s) which should be printed **after** we have inserted a new line.

 ### Sample Tree